vivekkr1809/machine_learning_gpr/README.md

 # Predicting Material Properties of Concrete Using Machine Learning
 The public repository containing the code developed for predicting material properties of concrete from GPR reflections using supervised machine learning.
-The work is published at: https://journals.sagepub.com/doi/full/10.1177/1475921720976999.
+The work is published at: https://journals.sagepub.com/doi/full/10.1177/1475921720976999 and https://www.mdpi.com/2072-4292/13/9/1846.
 If you use the code in your work please consider citing

 ```
 @article{morris2020predicting,